Symptoms Of Gonorrhoea

 If you don't abstain for this duration, there is a risk of spreading the disease.
 If you experience any further discomfort, go back to your medical professional.

-If you're a person with a penis, you will need to supply a sample from the urethra opening; you may also need to provide a sample from other areas of potential infection, such as the rectum or the mouth.
+If you're a man, you will need to supply a sample from the urethra opening; you may also need to provide a sample from other areas of potential infection, such as the rectum or the mouth.

 Males might also have to submit a urine test.
 Testing is usually done in a clinic, but home testing kits are also available.

-The method is similar for people with vaginas.
+The method is similar for women.
 A sample is taken from the vagina or the cervix.
-A sample may also be required from the urethra - the tube that takes urine out of the body.
+Another sample may also be required from the urethra - the tube that takes urine out of the body.

-A sample may also be taken from the rectum, the mouth, or the throat.
+You may also experince a sample being taken from the rectum, the mouth, or the throat.